Marconi-Lab/dsa_2024/README.md

 Here we shall utilize DSAIL-Porini images to obtain classification predictions and evaluate the model's performance.
 Luckily, the dataset authors have provided the images and classifications.
 I'll take you through how to annotate using roboflow.

-Here we'll use YOLOv8-cls to obtain zero-shot predictions for Zebra, Impala and Other classes.
+Here we'll use YOLOv8-cls to obtain predictions for Zebra, Impala and Other classes.
 We're only going to use images that have a single species of animal and the animals are detectable by YOLOv8-det.

 Steps
-1. Obtain 600 images from [DSAIL-Porini](https://data.mendeley.com/datasets/6mhrhn7rxc/6), 200 for each of the 3 classes.
+1. Upload 90 images from [DSAIL-Porini](https://data.mendeley.com/datasets/6mhrhn7rxc/6), 30 images per class, [subdataset]().
 2. Image Classification using pretrained `yolov8-cls` model <a target="_blank" href="https://colab.research.google.com/github/https://colab.research.google.com/github/Marconi-Lab/dsa_2024/blob/yuri/dsa2024_yolov8_classification_zero_shot.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>.
 3. Annotate images for FineTuning using [roboflow](https://app.roboflow.com/)
 4. Get url to annotated [roboflow dataset](https://app.roboflow.com/ds/U8eETZqOAo?key=9AAIElFVFm).